Find related information on Google Education and Microsoft Education.

 The world we have created is a product of our thinking.
 It cannot be changed without changing our thinking. -Albert Einstein

 So both O365 and Suite give unlimited space to teachers for storage.
 Google Classroom, though not a full-fledged LMS (learning management system) yet, is filled with wonderful features for coordinating work, communicating, assessing, and connecting to other apps.
 Combined with the wonderful assessment tools in the Forms app including automatic visualization of your collected data, Google provides a smooth and friendly environment for class work.
-As for Microsoft, I can sat that Microsoft Classroom and Microsoft Forms now exist.
+As for Microsoft, I can say that Microsoft Classroom and Microsoft Forms now exist (or did for a bit).
 Although that might not even remain true.
 I will bring up OneNote and it’s strength for lesson creation and student submissions, but I’m saving its other features for the next section.

 ADVANTAGE: Google kills it

-Microsoft has reconfirmed its commitment to accessibility as can be seen in their 2014 Super Bowl ad.
+Microsoft has reconfirmed its commitment to accessibility since their new CEO’s takeover in 2014.
 Google Accessibility is also determined to put both money and effort into reaching struggling learners and people with disabilities.
 Android now has TalkBack, BrailleBack, Switch Access, and Voice Access built into the system.
-A lot of this has to do with devices, so I will focus on resources and tools built into the platforms.
+A lot of this has to do with devices so I will focus on resources and tools built into the platforms.